March 28, 2020

 Many of our senior citizens are homebound due to health concerns regarding COVID-19 and need help with grocery shopping.
 If you are aware if a senior in need of assistance contact Jim Cowan firstname.lastname@example.org (973) 748-2924.

 NJT Trains are still running.

-Beginning Thursday, March 19, 2020 the Borough jitney program will be cancelled until further notice.
+The Borough jitney program is cancelled until further notice.

 Parking enforcement for the Commuter Parking zone on Ridgewood Avenue is suspended.
 Drivers utilizing the Glen Ridge Train Station may park in the Commuter Parking area on Ridgewood Avenue.
 Designated handicapped parking spaces or illegal parking in violation of state law or ordinance will be enforced.

 The Community Center at the Glen Ridge Train Station is closed to the public until further notice.